atom-morgan/atom-morgan.github.io/_posts/2016-05-05-techs-invisible-minority.markdown

 >Source: [Psychology Today](https://www.psychologytoday.com/articles/199605/double-the-trouble)

 By no means are stable households with Asian values the only driving factor for their well-being in America or for their representation within tech.
-But when every conversation around diveristy boils down to an atmosphere of white guys not welcoming anyone who doesn't look like them, why ignore a minority group that doesn't fit the narrative in nearly every measurable way?
+But when every conversation around diversity boils down to an atmosphere of white guys not welcoming anyone who doesn't look like them, why ignore a minority group that doesn't fit the narrative in nearly every measurable way?

 ---